 Vir responded when asked about his researching methods and strategies going forward:

 “No, I’m done.
 Crypto is a fucking scam.
 Don’t you think it’s a little suspicious that the FIRST year of Donald Trump’s presidency, all these companies exit scam and coins drop in price?
 I do.
-I’ve been in the game since mid ’17 and I’ve never seen anything like this.”
+I’ve been in the game since late ’17 and I’ve never seen anything like this.”

 We were able to get in touch with some friends Vir had recently reached out to following his losses.